 If the toy is shown moving on its own, lighting up, shooting laser beams or flying around the room then this should be a genuine demo.
 This includes the quality of any noises a toy makes.
-We are likely to need a sample for these kinds of toys.

 The ad should make it unambiguously clear what size a toy is.
 Stating the size in on screen text isn’t enough – kids will be so excited by your awesome toy that they may not understand what it means.
 Showing a child holding the toy is the most obvious solution, but we have also accepted toys being shown next to common household items that kids could reasonably use as a comparison.